mingtsay/isMyMAC/README.md

 # English version

 ## Why this thing exists?
-This is mmainly for establishing a network white-list without the necessity of manual checking each of the machine’s IP & MAC ADDRESS during the period of #congressoccupied
+This is mainly for establishing a network white-list without the necessity of manual checking each of the machine’s IP & MAC ADDRESS during the period of #congressoccupied

 ## What can this thing do?
 It can be used for checking your IP & MAC Address through a webpage under LAN.